hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 please minimize the snippet and [report it](https://github.com/red/red/issues/new?template=bug_report.md)

 [8:14:32](#161769687212335nammD:gitter.im) <hiiamboris (NOT THIS ONE)>:
-@9214 is an expert on Redbin, he can probably say what's happening í ½í¸‰
+@9214 is an expert on Redbin, he can probably say what's happening ğŸ˜‰

 [22:30:26](#161774822613585VOnPY:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 I need to send HTML emails with attachments.
 What should I use?